RongYangAriel/879_project/README.md

 # 879_project
-using EMG signal to detect aggressive action.
+Using EMG signal to detect aggressive action.